rklymentiev/py-for-neuro/chapters/chapter1.md

 <codeblock id="01_02">

-* square root of a number is the same as the power of 0.5;
+* The square root of a number is the same as the power of 0.5;

 </codeblock>